 - Medicines to treat symptoms (including one to reverse the effects of the poison)

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-Recovery is likely if the patient survives the first 24 hours.
-Complications such as pneumonia, muscle damage from lying on a hard surface for a prolonged period of time, or brain damage from lack of oxygen may result in permanent disability.
-Few patients actually die from an antihistamine overdose, unless there have been serious heart rhythm disturbances or breathing problems.
+Recovery is likely if the person survives the first 24 hours.
+Complications such as pneumonia, muscle damage from lying on a hard surface for a prolonged period of time, or brain damage from lack of oxygen may cause permanent disability.
+Few people actually die from an antihistamine overdose, unless they have serious heart rhythm disturbances or breathing problems.